 of the implementation of the CRPD by the EU.

 The EU Framework also contributes actively to the review of the EU’s implementation of the CRPD by the Committee on the rights of persons with disabilities (CRPD Committee).
 The CRPD Committee, the so-called ‘treaty body’ for the CRPD, is responsible for assessing whether parties to the convention are meeting their obligations under the CRPD.

-The first review of the EU’s implementation of the CRPD took place in 2015; following the first review, the CRPD Committee announced that the second and third reviews will take place jointly in 2019.
+The first review of the EU’s implementation of the CRPD took place in 2015; following the first review, the CRPD Committee announced that the second and third reviews will take place jointly as of 2020.

 How does it work in practice?

 Members share information and take account of each other’s activities.
 They agree on a work programme that can include activities implemented by several members together or by the Framework as a whole.

 The Chair of the EU Framework is appointed for one year and is subject to a rotation system.
 The Chair promotes the principle of collegiality which is inherent to the Framework's working methods.
 The Ombudsman is currently Chair of the Framework.

 The EU Framework Secretariat, also appointed for two years, coordinates the organisation and preparation of meetings.
 FRA is currently Framework Secretariat.

 - Operational provisions (roles of the Chair and Secretariat, working methods)